sbnguah/MedStatsBook/_book/Data-Cleaning.md

 <img src="Data-Cleaning_files/figure-html/unnamed-chunk-18-1.png" width="672" />

-Because we know the hematocrit has a relationship with the hemoglobin, we use a scatter plot to visulie and possibly pick up suspicious data.
+Because we know the hematocrit has a relationship with the haemoglobin, we use a scatter plot to visualise and possibly pick up suspicious data.

 ```r